trizen/sidef/TUTORIAL.md

 `.sqrt` really means `_.sqrt`, and `.log.say` means `_.log.say`.

-The `map` method iterates over the anonymous array and calls the block for each element of the array, which gets set to the topic variable `_`.
-When the iteration is complete, the `map` method will return the new array, on which we call the `each` method with another block as the argument.
+The `map` method cycles through the anonymous array, executing the block for each array element, designated to the variable `_`.
+Upon completion, `map` yields the new array, initiating a subsequent `each` method call with another block as its argument.

-The `each` method, as the `map` method, will iterate over the array and will run the block for each element of the array, which will get assigned to the topic variable `_`, on which we call the `log` method, followed by `say`.
+Similar to `map`, `each` iterates over the array, executing the block for each element designated to the variable `_`, and subsequently applies the `log` method, followed by `say`.

 Additionally, same as in Raku, we can lookup an element from an array or an hash stored inside the topic variable, using the following syntax: